Building the content layer of a design system

 • Mentored junior content designers and acted as informal practice lead across the discipline.

 • Taught externally.
-Systems Thinking for Content Designers workshop delivered to designers at Canva, Atlassian, Google, Uber, and Lowe's
+Systems Thinking for Content Designers workshop delivered to 175+ designers at companies like Canva, Atlassian, Google, Uber, and Lowe's